gaspardaurymarceau/gaspardaurymarceau/README.md

 *Absolute beginner for now (CS student)*

-*Most of my repos are either some light projects of mine or some class exercises I made executables for*
+*Most of my repos are either some light projects of mine or some class exercises that I needed to sync between devices*

 ### Languages I use